 C_CloseAllSessions

-CK_DEFINE_FUNCTION(CK_RV, C_CloseAllSessions)( CK_SLOT_ID slotID );
+CK_DECLARE_FUNCTION(CK_RV, C_CloseAllSessions)( CK_SLOT_ID slotID );

 C_CloseAllSessions closes all sessions an application has with a token. slotID specifies the token’s slot.

 When a session is closed, all session objects created by the session are destroyed automatically.

 After successful execution of this function, the login state of the token for the application returns to public sessions.
 Any new sessions to the token opened by the application will be either R/O Public or R/W Public sessions.